RickRomig/bashscripts/README.md

 - **cinnkeys** - Creates a backup file for Cinnamon keybindings and restores keybindings from the backup.
 - **empty-trash.sh** - Run as a cron job to empty the Trash directory in a user's home folder.
 Tested on Linux Mint, LMDE, MX Linux, BunsenLabs, Debian Cinnamon, Debian i3.
 - **functionlib** - A library of useful functions and global variables that can be sourced by a script.
+- **install-batcat** - Install/removes Bat from distribution repository.
+In Debian-based distros, bat is renamed to batcat.
+Script creates a symbolic link.
 - **install-brave** - Installs/Removes the Brave browser.
 - **install-codium** - Installs/Removes VSCodium.
 - **install-firefox-deb** - Installs Firefox from the Mozilla DEB repository.